open-recommendation-butler/orb-backend/README.md

 ## How to get started

-You can start ORB on your machine with docker by following these steps.
+You can start ORB on your machine with docker by following these steps:

 1. Clone the repository